 A blacklist is a list of blocked domains, email addresses or IP addresses.
-When a website gets on one of these lists, users can no longer access the site directly and servers that use these blacklists will block emails from the domain.
+When a website gets on one of these lists, users can no longer access the site directly and servers that use these blacklists will block emails from the domain (what is domain name).

 The operators of some of the biggest blacklists, Spamhaus have created this chart to make it easier to understand how and when the blacklist interacts with the email: